College Factual by our College Data Analytics Team

 Schools for a Master's Highly Focused on Special Ed Major in Vermont

-With all of the options students have for higher education today, it can be tough to choose which direction to take.
+Students have lots of options to chooose from today when trying to decide which college to attend.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Master’s Highly Focused on Special Ed Major in Vermont” ranking is part of that endeavor.

 For this year’s “Schools for a Master’s Highly Focused on Special Ed Major in Vermont” ranking, we looked at 3 colleges that offer a degree in special education.
-The colleges and universities that top this list are recognized because their special education program is one of the largest majors offered at the school.
+That schools that top this list have a program in special education in which the largest percentage of students at the school are enrolled.

 Check out our ranking methodology for more information.